Knowing what you should include in your email newsletter is as important as creating one.

 It’s important to include a list of tips and tricks for your readers in your email newsletter.
-If you send out a daily newsletter, you could created a once-a-week wrap up list of the top articles, tips, or tricks that you’ve touched on earlier in the week.
+If you send out a daily newsletter, you could create a once-a-week wrap-up list of the top articles, tips, or tricks that you’ve touched on earlier in the week.
 Find out what content was most popular and show your readers how to put your services or products to their best use.

 Give your newsletter subscribers an inside way to meet up with you, either through live meet-ups or online webinars.
 Having one webinar per quarter (or more) is often a fun way to engage your newsletter subscribers.
 You could include a Q&A session, highlight best practices for your industry, group coaching, or tutorials.
 GoToWebinar is a simple way to accomplish this if you’re just starting out.
 They even offer a free trial.